 GeneCards Summary for OPN4 Gene

 OPN4 (Opsin 4) is a Protein Coding gene.
-Diseases associated with OPN4 include retinitis pigmentosa.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled photoreceptor activity and 11-cis retinal binding.
+Diseases associated with OPN4 include borderline glaucoma and optic atrophy plus syndrome.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled photoreceptor activity.
 An important paralog of this gene is OPN1SW.